 Interest-only vs repayment mortgages Interest-only mortgages explained

 If you're looking for a mortgage, there are two main options: a repayment mortgage or an interest-only mortgage.
-We explain below how the interest-only option works, and the next page of this guide explains all you need to know about repayment mortgages.

 While the monthly repayments you make on an interest-only mortgage are likely to be lower than with a repayment mortgage, there are disadvantages:

 - Many mortgage providers won't lend on an interest-only basis.
 If house prices drop, as they have in recent years, there's a risk that borrowers will be trapped in negative equity, which poses a risk for lenders.
 As a result many won't lend at all.